Group Ring Valued Hilbert Modular Forms: Introduction

 Ribet's method is a powerful technique that allows one to relate special values of $L$-functions to certain associated Galois cohomology classes and thereby make progess on Bloch--Kato type conjectures.
 Beyond Ribet's original work \cite{ribet}, the technique was used by Mazur--Wiles \cite{mw} and Wiles \cite{wiles} to prove the Iwasawa main conjecture for Hecke characters of totally real fields; by Skinner--Urban \cite{su} to prove the Iwasawa main conjecture for elliptic curves over $\Q$; and by Darmon, Dasgupta, Kakde, Pollack, and Ventullo to prove the Gross--Stark conjecture \cite{ddp}, \cite{dkv}.
 In each case one begins with a suitable automorphic form whose constant terms at a certain cusp are equal to, or at least divisible by, the $L$-function under study.
 This automorphic form is typically an Eisenstein series.
 One then proves that this Eisenstein series is congruent to a cuspidal form modulo the $L$-value.
 The construction of this cusp form is a delicate process, and provides the motivation for the study undertaken in this paper.

-Let $F$ be a totally real field, and let $K$ be a finite abelian CM extension of $F$.
-The Brumer--Stark conjecture, stated by Tate in 1980, purports the existence of $p$-units in $K$ whose valuations at primes above $p$ are related by an explicit formula to the $L$-functions of the extension $K/F$.
-In the paper \cite{dk}, Dasgupta and Kakde prove the Brumer--Stark conjecture away from $p=2$.
+In recent work \cite{dk}, Dasgupta and Kakde prove the Brumer--Stark conjecture away from $p=2$.
 In a sequel, they prove an exact $p$-adic analytic formula for Brumer--Stark units that had been conjectured earlier by Dasgupta, thereby making progress on Hilbert's 12th problem \cite{dk2}.
 Both of these papers apply suitable generalizations of Ribet's method.
 In this context, the relevant automorphic forms are {\em group ring valued Hilbert modular forms} for $F$.
 The purpose of the present paper is to prove the existence of certain Hilbert modular forms that are applied in those works.
-For clarity, we include a significant amount of expository material.
-Furthermore, while our main results (Theorems~\ref{thm:lifting-hasse} and~\ref{t:chai}) are generalizations of results appearing in the literature, the precise statements presented are new and of central importance in the arithmetic applications \cite{dk}, \cite{dk2}.

-Let us recall the starting point of Ribet's method in qualitative terms.
-One wants to study the special value of an $L$-function, which we denote here simply by $L$.
-We begin with an Eisenstein series $E$ whose constant term at a cusp, denoted $\infty$, is equal to $L$.
-We then search for a modular form $H$ that lives in the same space as $E$ and whose constant term at $\infty$ is equal to 1.
-We define the form By construction, the form $f$ is cuspidal at $\infty$ and it satisfies $f \equiv E \pmod{L}$.
-Now, it may be the case that to construct the form $H$ we must move to a space of forms with different weight than $E$.
-In this case it will be necessary to modify the construction.
-We require the existence of another form $V$ such that (1) the weight of $V$ is the difference of the weights of $H$ and $E$, (2) the constant term of $V$ at infinity is $1$, and (3) $V \equiv 1 \pmod{L}$.
-Given such a form $V$, we may define

-We then once again obtain a form $f$ that is cuspidal at $\infty$ and it satisfies $f \equiv E \pmod{L}$.
-There are various methods depending on the context to build on this construction and produce a form $f$ that is actually cuspidal, not just cuspidal at $\infty$.
-Ribet's method proceeds by studying the Galois representations associated to cusp forms in conjunction with the congruence $f \equiv E \pmod{L}$ to construct the Galois cohomology classes predicted by Bloch--Kato.

-In \cite{dk} and \cite{dk2}, this strategy is applied in the context of group ring valued Hilbert modular forms.
-The main purpose of this paper is to establish the existence of the forms $V$ and $H$ described above in this context.
-One result of this paper is the existence of a group ring valued modular form $H$ with constant terms 1---or more generally any possible system of constant terms---at all $p$-unramified cusps.
+One result of this paper is the existence of a group ring valued modular form with constant terms 1---or more generally any possible system of constant terms---at all $p$-unramified cusps.
 This is a generalization of a result of Chai \cite{chai} used by Wiles to prove the Iwasawa Main Conjecture \cite{wiles}.
-Another result is the existence of the form $V$ with the necessary properties, a mild generalization of a result of Hida \cite{wilesrep}*{Lemma 1.4.2}.
+Another result is the existence of a Hilbert modular form $V$ lifting the Hasse invariant, a mild generalization of a result of Hida \cite{wilesrep}*{Lemma 1.4.2}.